martin-hughes/js-time-service/README.md

 # js-time-service
 > AKA `@martin-hughes/time-service`

-Classes that allow the developer to manipulate time with wrapped versions of `setTimeout` and `setInterval`.
+Classes that allow the developer to manipulate time with wrapped versions of `setTimeout` and (later) `setInterval`.

 I'll be up front in saying this is an immature package, and that I'm still relatively new to both TS and publishing packages - so if you see anything that's not idiomatic or good practice, please say so.